kevinadityaikhsan/bank-telemarketing-predictive-analytics/README.md

 $$\text{Cost savings} = €39,295 - €13,045 = €26,250$$

-#### **Revenue Gains**
+#### **3. Revenue Gains**

 Each successful deposit is worth €62.50 annually.
 The total revenue from successful deposits can be calculated as:

 - **Without Model**

    Since all 915 positive clients are contacted, the revenue generated from successful deposits is:

 $$\text{Revenue without model} = 915 \times 62.5 = €57,187.50$$

 - **With Model**

    The model identifies 656 True Positives who are predicted to make a deposit.
 Therefore, the revenue generated with the model is:

 $$\text{Revenue with model} = 656 \times 62.5 = €41,000$$